brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

-In such contexts, there is a much smaller difference than a statement-expression and an immediately invoked lambda since you don't have any other interesting control flow that you can do - the expression either yields a value or the program terminates.
+In such contexts, there is a much smaller difference between a statement-expression and an immediately invoked lambda since you don't have any other interesting control flow that you can do - the expression either yields a value or the program terminates.

 But if we're going to add a new language feature, it seems better to allow it to be used in all expression contexts - we would just have to say what happens in this case.
 Especially since if we're adding a feature to subsume immediately invoked lambdas, it would be preferable to subsume _all_ immediately invoked lambdas, not just some or most.